Linzess Dailymed

 Taking LINZESS in water:

-• Pour 1 ounce (30 mL) of room temperature bottled water into a clean cup.
-Open the LINZESS capsule and sprinkle all of the LINZESS beads into the cup of water.
+- Place 1 teaspoon of room temperature applesauce into a clean container.
+Open the LINZESS capsule and sprinkle all of the LINZESS beads onto the applesauce.

-• Swallow all of the LINZESS beads and water mixture right away.
-Do not keep the mixture for later use.
+- Swallow all of the LINZESS beads and applesauce right away.
+Do not keep the applesauce for later use.

 Taking LINZESS in a nasogastric or gastrostomy feeding tube: Gather the supplies you will need to take your LINZESS dose.
 Your doctor should tell you what size catheter tipped syringe you will need for your dose.
 Ask your doctor if you have any questions about how to give LINZESS the right way.